 The start of the historic Willingdon Beach Trail is located a five minute walk north of the Forestry Museum.

-Just follow the beach until you come to this sign and a yellow gate by the creek.
+Just follow the beach through the campground until you come to this sign and a yellow gate by the creek.

 The trail is approx. 1.2 km in length and takes about 20 minutes to walk each way through a forest of towering trees and along a beautiful oceanfront.